OpenNews/srccon-2020/session_proposal_guide.md

 SRCCON 2020 will be online-only, and we're excited about the ways that will make this event accessible to even more people.
 We'll be trading in easels, sharpies, and post-it notes for a set of digital collaboration tools this year, so we're looking at a few things differently:

 * Sessions will take place over video, and we're exploring exactly which platform will help us best support accessibility, participation, and security.
 We'll share more details soon, along with a set of documents and platforms for facilitators to use in collaboration and brainstorming work.
-* We're asking all session facilitators to work with at least one cofacilitator.
+* We're asking all session facilitators to work with at least one co-facilitator.
 Facilitation teams are popular at every SRCCON—it's super helpful in representing different perspectives and backgrounds, plus it's just nice to share the work with someone!
 This year, facilitators may need to respond to many different things, from shaky internet connections to keeping an eye on threads of participant comments, and we think teams will help everything run much more smoothly.
 * We're planning a mix of sessions taking place largely between 9am-9pm ET, to make it easier for people from a variety of time zones to participate as well as for all participants to manage attending sessions alongside other responsibilities.

 Many of the things that make SRCCON sessions great will stay the same, too.
 Sessions will last 75 minutes.
 You'll be in conversation with a bunch of other smart, engaged people, so no one expects you to have all the answers—sometimes it's important just to bring the right questions!
 We find that the best sessions are often led by facilitators who: